YZ1GO/L.EIC023_LBAW_PRJ/README.md

   FOR EACH ROW
   EXECUTE PROCEDURE game_search_update();

--- Finally, create a GIN index for ts_vectors.
+-- Finally, create a GIN index for title_tsvector.
-CREATE INDEX search_idx ON game USING GIN (tsvectors);
+CREATE INDEX search_idx ON Game USING GIN (title_tsvector);
 ```

 ### 3. Triggers